gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict2.md

 Write a function called "add_full_name".

-Given an dictionary that has a "firstName" key and a "lastName" key, "add_full_name" adds a "fullName" key whose value is a string with the first name and last name separated by a space.
+Given an dictionary that has a "first_name" key and a "last_name" key, "add_full_name" adds a "full_name" key whose value is a string with the first name and last name separated by a space.

 ```
-person = {'firstName': 'Jaden', 'lastName': 'Smith'}
+person = {'first_name': 'Jaden', 'last_name': 'Smith'}
 add_full_name(person)

-print(person['fullName']) # --> 'Jaden Smith'
+print(person['full_name']) # --> 'Jaden Smith'
 ```

 ### !end-question